JESSE PESTA

 June 3-Aug.
 5, 2011: Selected photos on exhibit at the Exit Art gallery in New York as part of the gallery’s Contemporary Slavery exhibition.

-March 26, 2011: Represented The Wall Street Journal in a presentation at Yale Law School to discuss personal privacy and the online advertising business.
+March 26, 2011: Represented The Wall Street Journal in a panel discussion at Yale Law School to discuss personal privacy and the online advertising business.

 Sept.
-25, 2010: I spoke about working with Danny Pearl in South Asia at Music for Humanity, a concert commemorating Danny’s life.
+25, 2010: I spoke about Danny Pearl, my colleague and friend who was murdered in Pakistan after the 2001 terror attacks, at Music for Humanity, a concert commemorating Danny’s life.

 Here’s a video of my remarks.
 The talking starts about a minute in.